KyserClark/Hacking-Notes/Privilege Escalation/Windows.md

 ********************************************

-## Look for the "password" Keyword in the Registry
+## Look for the password Keyword in the Registry

 ```
 c:\Users\[USER]> reg query HKLM /f password /t REG_SZ /s